 - Did not have a valid driver’s license to operate a vehicle.

 - Consumed drugs or alcohol before getting behind the wheel.

 - Wanted to avoid a confrontation with the victim.

-- Feared of facing serious jail time if the victim was severely injured.
+- Fears facing serious jail time if the victim was severely injured.

-A Shreveport Hit and Run Accident Lawyer Can Fight for You
+A Shreveport Hit and Run Accident Lawyer from Our Firm Can Fight for You

 At the Morris Bart law firm, we want accident victims to know they are not alone during their fight for justice.
 We understand the kind of financial impact these accidents can have on you and your loved ones.
 That is why our firm does not charge any attorney’s fees unless we secure compensation for you.

 If you choose to retain a Shreveport hit and run accident lawyer at the Morris Bart law firm, we will tailor our legal services to your needs.
 To do so, we begin with a complimentary consultation in which we review the details of your case.
 Once we understand the circumstances surrounding your accident, we will:

 - Offer guidance regarding the next steps in your case.